Maikel Garcia Player Props: Royals vs. Rays

 Maikel Garcia At The Plate

-- Garcia will look to extend his five-game hitting streak.
-He's batting .429 with one homer over the course of his last outings.

-- Garcia has reached base via a hit in 26 games this season (of 41 played), and had multiple hits in 11 of those games.

-- He has hit a long ball in two of 41 games played this season, and in 1.2% of his plate appearances.
+- He has gone deep in two of 42 games played this season, and in 1.2% of his plate appearances.

-- Garcia has driven in a run in 14 games this year (34.1%), including two games with multiple runs batted in.
+- In 15 games this year (35.7%), Garcia has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once 17 times this year (41.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.